Southern Miss visits Lewis and UL Monroe - WTOP News

 BOTTOM LINE: UL Monroe hosts Southern Miss after Krystian Lewis scored 25 points in UL Monroe’s 94-85 loss to the Kansas State Wildcats.

-The Warhawks have gone 3-3 at home.
-UL Monroe gives up 82.9 points to opponents and has been outscored by 8.9 points per game.
+The Warhawks are 3-3 on their home court.
+UL Monroe is 3-8 in games decided by 10 or more points.

-The Golden Eagles are 1-1 against Sun Belt opponents.
-Southern Miss scores 75.4 points while outscoring opponents by 1.6 points per game.
+The Golden Eagles are 1-1 in Sun Belt play.
+Southern Miss is eighth in the Sun Belt with 12.6 assists per game led by Dylan Brumfield averaging 3.0.

-UL Monroe scores 74.0 points per game, 0.2 more points than the 73.8 Southern Miss gives up.
-Southern Miss averages 75.4 points per game, 7.5 fewer points than the 82.9 UL Monroe allows.
+UL Monroe’s average of 8.3 made 3-pointers per game this season is just 0.3 fewer made shots on average than the 8.6 per game Southern Miss allows.
+Southern Miss averages 5.5 made 3-pointers per game this season, 2.9 fewer made shots on average than the 8.4 per game UL Monroe allows.

-The Warhawks and Golden Eagles meet Thursday for the first time in Sun Belt play this season.
+The Warhawks and Golden Eagles square off Thursday for the first time in conference play this season.

 TOP PERFORMERS: MJ Russell averages 2.1 made 3-pointers per game for the Warhawks, scoring 17.1 points while shooting 39.5% from beyond the arc.
-Lewis is shooting 34.1% and averaging 17.6 points over the last 10 games.
+Lewis is averaging 16.3 points and 1.7 steals over the last 10 games.

-Tylik Weeks is shooting 49.1% and averaging 17.3 points for the Golden Eagles.
-Curt Lewis is averaging 2.0 made 3-pointers over the last 10 games.
+Curt Lewis is shooting 40.0% from beyond the arc with 1.7 made 3-pointers per game for the Golden Eagles, while averaging 6.6 points.
+Tylik Weeks is shooting 48.4% and averaging 16.6 points over the last 10 games.

 LAST 10 GAMES: Warhawks: 2-8, averaging 74.0 points, 29.8 rebounds, 13.5 assists, 6.0 steals and 4.1 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 84.6 points per game.